-Between the programs detailed below, the Company received proceeds from NRC-IRAP during the nine months ended September 30, 2023 of \$131,407 (2022 - \$251,999).
-As at September 30, 2023, the Company had accrued proceeds of \$5,833 (December 31, 2022 - \$28,027) (Note 4).
+Between the programs detailed below, the Company received proceeds from NRC-IRAP during the three months ended March 31, 2023 of \$53,104 (2022 - \$68,296) and accrued proceeds of \$24,303 (subsequently received) (December 31, 2022 - \$28,027) (Note 4).

-Youth Internship Contribution Agreement (active):
+Youth Internship Contribution Agreement (completed):

 Since 2021, the Company has entered into various Youth Internship Contribution Agreements with NRC-IRAP.
 Under the terms of the agreements, the contributions from NRC-IRAP were for the reimbursement of certain salaries paid to employees of the Company.
+The program concluded with a final payment received during the three months ended March 31, 2023.

-M2CAM Program (completed):
+M2CAM Program (active):

-In 2021, the Company executed an agreement with NRC-IRAP for non-repayable contributions to the Company over the course of the program through to June 2023 (completed).
-The scope of the program was research into cost optimization of the Company's patented process for the manufacture of cathode active materials and specifically the use of metal feedstocks and thermal processing methods (M2CAM).
-Under the terms of the agreement, NRC-IRAP reimbursed the Company for 80% of salaries paid to employees involved in this project.
+In 2021, the Company executed an agreement with NRC-IRAP for non-repayable contributions to the Company totaling up to \$404,000 (\$385,000 received or accrued to March 31, 2023) over the course of the program through to June 2023.
+The scope of the program is research into cost optimization of the Company's patented process for the manufacture of cathode active materials and specifically the use of metal feedstocks and thermal processing methods (M2CAM).
+Under the terms of the agreement, NRC-IRAP will reimburse the Company for 80% of salaries paid to employees involved in this project.